Searching for Information on How to Harness Solar

 - Solar Window Box Heater for Heating Up Cabins

-Passive solar heat can even be used to cook your food.
+Passive solar heat can even be used to cook your food at up to 350 degrees.
 It won’t be as fast as other forms of cooking heat, but it can be used to do everything from boil water to cooking just about anything that you can cook in a regular oven – but the sun does need to out and shining at full force.

 - Cooking with Solar Ovens Using Only the Free Energy from the Sun